apsislabs/apsisio/_drafts/parsing-json-with-types-1.md

 // }
 ```

-### Composite Types
+#### Composite Types

 Okay, lets move on to composite types.
 Composite types contain basic types and other composite types.
 You could define a `fromJSON` and `toJSON` function for every composite type as well, but there is a much simpler solution.
-Let's define a **schema** to be a JavaScript object whose values are all **types**.
+Let's define a **schema** to be a JavaScript object whose values are all **type mappers**.

 ```
 const commentSchema = {